Binaural Beats for Meditation

 Why Combine Binaural Beats with Meditation?

-The goal of many meditation practices is to shift your brain from the active, busy Beta state to the more relaxed Alpha and Theta states.
+The goal of many meditation practices is to shift your brain from active, busy Beta state to a more relaxed Alpha and Theta states.
 Brainwave entrainment doesn't do the work for you, but it acts as a powerful guide, making this transition smoother and more accessible.
 It gives your mind a gentle, consistent frequency to follow, helping you tune out distractions and sink into a meditative state more quickly.

 Choosing the Right Frequency for Your Practice